 Has a daily routine

 Feel either confident or somewhat confident in their decisions

 When making a decision, they value at least one of the following:

 03. Whether or Not to Exercise

-Now that the organization and intended interactions and flows were decided, I needed to sketch out the bones of the product.
+Now that the organization and intended interactions and flows were decided, I began to sketch out the bones of the product.